-Omni logging disabled and using only directional data.
+Most TBAD operations have been in the Omni Enable and COMBINED data modes.
+This is appropriate when one is using TBAD in data-collection mode.
+In high-traffic areas, it may be advisable to operate with Omni logging disabled and using only directional data.
 Doing so will place less burden on the microcontroller and serial communication, opening up more time for the system to respond to real threats.
 But there is no reason for Mauna Kea to chose anything other than omni-enabled and combined data.
 TBAD used to operate at 9600 baud, in which case the blocking behavior of serial transmissions stood a much greater chance of preventing reaction to important signals.
 Now at 115,200 baud, this is much less worrisome.
 Indeed, the much higher chatter over Apache Point or even UCSD for that matter does not appear to impact TBAD's ability to hear the important signals amidst the chatter.

-8 Front Panel Indicator Lights
+9 Front Panel Indicator Lights